๐ŸชPrinciples of Physics IV

 Foundational Algorithms: Proving Quantum Advantage

-These algorithms were designed primarily to demonstrate that quantum computers can fundamentally outperform classical machines for specific problems.
+These algorithms were designed to demonstrate that quantum computers can fundamentally outperform classical machines for specific problems.
 They exploit quantum parallelism and interference to solve problems with provably fewer operations than any classical approach.

 Deutsch-Jozsa Algorithm

-• Interference between computational paths cancels out wrong answers, leaving only the correct classification
+• Interference between computational paths cancels out wrong answers, leaving only the correct classification after a single measurement

 Simon's Algorithm

-Compare: Deutsch-Jozsa vs. Simon's Algorithm—both prove quantum advantage through query complexity, but Deutsch-Jozsa solves a decision problem (constant vs. balanced) while Simon's finds hidden structure (periodicity).
+Compare: Deutsch-Jozsa vs. Simon's Algorithm: both prove quantum advantage through query complexity, but Deutsch-Jozsa solves a decision problem (constant vs. balanced) while Simon's finds hidden structure (periodicity).
 If an FRQ asks about the historical development of quantum speedup proofs, these two form the foundation.

 Cryptographic Impact Algorithms